-25 IASC, 2020.
-Light Guidance on Collective Outcomes (https://interagencystandingcommittee.org/system/files/2021-02/UN-LASC%20Collective%20Outcomes%20Light%20Guidance.pdf).
+26 IASC, 2020.
+Light Guidance on Collective Outcomes (https://interagencystandingcommittee.org/system/files/2021-02/UN-IASC%20Collective%20Outcomes%20Light%20Guidance.pdf)

-The Humanitarian Impact Area will focus on scaling-up:
+The Humanitarian Impact Area will focus on scaling up:

-- RGA see the above content on the GiE Approach which includes plans to localize RGA for scale-up. - WLIE Initial evidence from the WLIE Approach is promising.
+- Rapid Gender Analysis see the above content on the GiE Approach which includes plans to localize RGA for scale-up. - Women Lead in Emergencies Initial evidence from the Women Lead in Emergencies approach is promising.
 An evaluation in the second half of FY21, will allow CARE to refine the approach.
 A focus on women's leadership will become a core part of all of CARE's humanitarian response. - VSLA formation and engagement will play a growing role in CARE's humanitarian response efforts.
-As the VSLAiE model is developed and tested over the next two years, key insights on linking CVA, WLiE, and VSLA will be integrated into new program design and delivery.
+As the VSLAiE model is developed and tested over the next two years, key insights on linking CVA, women's leadership in emergencies and VSLA will be integrated into new program design and delivery.